-This is the day to day, week by week on going assessment, which enables teachers to identify child's understanding of their learning and their next steps.in learning.
+This is the day to day, week by week on going assessment, which enables teachers to identify children's understanding of their learning and their next steps.in learning.
 In the EYFS, Learning Challenges are shared verbally with children.
 In Key Stage 1 & 2 the children are also involved in assessing their Learning Challenges and Success Criteria and assessing the work of peers; this enables our children to take responsibility for their own learning.
 Key assessment strategies used to ensure good formative assessment takes place include questioning, discussion, observation, peer assessment and marking feedback and its responses.

-Strategies used to ensure his gh quality formative assessment:
+Strategies used to ensure high quality formative assessment:

-Strategy How & When Purpose

-Clear Learning Learning Challenges are taken from Children understand what they

-Challenges & Success the New Curriculum.
-The Success are learning and if they have

-Criteria Criteria are graduated in difficulty. succeeded

-Learning Challenges and Success

-Criteria are shared with the children

-verbally and recorded in a written

-form in books.

-Questioning Teachers encourage, promote, sustain Assess children's understanding,

-(Different levels) a verbal dialogue and extend learning. encourage thinking skills

-Chatting Chums Children are given regular Give children the confidence to

-0 opportunities in class to verbalise able to express their ideas before

-their thoughts, confirm or challenge speaking to a wider audience

-ideas with a "Talk Partner",

-Observation Ongoing observations, listening, Support teacher in shaping

-watching, talking, intervention learning or adjusting learning to

-meet the needs of the children.

-To inform future planning

-Identify individuals and groups

-for specific intervention group

-support

-Self / Peer Assessment During lessons children are Children understand their next

-encouraged to reflect on what they steps in learning

-have learned and their next steps.

-Children do this through RAG scoring

-the Success Criteria they believe they

-have achieved.
-These are also

-assessed by the teacher.
-Children are

-also encouraged to assess each

-other's work and provide fair and

-Deservation constructive feedback.

-Peer Mentors Targeted children are identified by

-class teachers and they are assigned a

-Peer Mentor to support them in

-developing reading or writing skills.

-Oral Foodback 9 Peer Mentors meet with their mentee Children are fully involved in their

-Oral Feedback & Oral feedback is given during lessons Children are fully involved in their

-Marking Marking feedback by teachers and learning, encouraging them to be

-LSAs provide constructive guidance independent.

-on what the child has done well and

-their next steps.
+Strategy How & When Purpose Clear Learning Challenges & Success Criteria Learning Challenges are taken from the New Curriculum.
+Learning Challenges are shared with the children verbally and recorded in a written form in books.
+Children understand what they are learning and if they have succeeded Questioning (Different levels) Talk Partners Teachers encourage, promote, sustain a verbal dialogue and extend learning.
+Children are given regular opportunities in class to verbalise their thoughts, confirm or challenge ideas with a "Talk Partner", Assess children's understanding, encourage thinking skills Give children the confidence to be able to express their ideas before speaking to a wider audience Observation Ongoing observations, listening, watching, talking, intervention Support teacher in shaping learning or adjusting learning to meet the needs of the children.
+To inform future planning Identify individuals and groups for specific intervention group support Self / Peer Assessment During lessons children are encouraged to reflect on what they have learned and their next steps.
+KS2 children do this through RAG scoring the Learning Challenge.
+These are also assessed by the teacher.
+Children are also encouraged to assess each other's work and provide fair and constructive feedback.
+Children understand their next steps in learning Oral Feedback & Marking Oral feedback is given during lessons Marking feedback by teachers and LSAs aim to provide constructive guidance on what the child has done well and their next steps.
 Questions are also given to children in their books to support them in consolidating their learning or to apply a new skill.
-Children respond to feedback using blue response pens Learning dialogue between teachers and children encourages motivation Supports teachers in identifying learning gaps Identify individuals and groups for specific intervention group support Target Setting Targets are taken from identified learning gaps for children
+Children respond to feedback using blue response pens Children are fully involved in their learning, encouraging them to be independent.
+Learning dialogue between teachers and children encourages motivation Supports teachers in identifying learning gaps

+Identify individuals and groups for specific intervention group support Target Setting Targets are taken from identified learning gaps for children To fill learning gaps